Canadian-Wildlife-Federation/Documentation/docs/source/docs_tech/docs_tech_arch_api.rst

 Projection
 ==========

 All coordinates are returned in latitude/longitude (EPSG:4617).

+Most end points have the option to request data in other projections.
+See specific end point for more details.

 .. _api-max-features: